 My trusty step ladder.
 I spend an astonishing amount of time up mine :)!

 Who would you like to work with most?

 Most importantly is the producer and project manager of the campaigns we do.
 Phillipa Rose-Tite from Purple Raindrop.
-Phillipa ensure that everything goes according to plan, and we never put a foot wrong wile she is at the helm.
+Phillipa ensures that everything goes according to plan, and we never put a foot wrong while she is at the helm.

 To know more about Ingrid, please visit: Ingrid Irsigler